trannguyenhung011086/resume-analyzer/README.md

 # Resume Q&A Project

 This is a learning project to create an OpenAI bot that will be able to answer questions from a PDF resume file.
+A practical use case of this is if you are a headhunt and you need to summarize or ask a specific question related to the candidate's skills.

-For demo purpose, I shamelessly use [my resume](apps/backend/src/assets/Hung%20-%20resume.pdf) as a pre-defined asset to test it :D
+And for demo purpose, I shamelessly use [my resume](apps/backend/src/assets/Hung%20-%20resume.pdf) as a pre-defined asset to test it :D

+### Demonstated Skills & Concepts

+- Set up a Node.js app using Express.js and TypeScript
+- Interact with third-party methods
+- Basic usage of OpenAI flow for parsing and analyzing document
+- Use caching mechanism to avoid exshausting API limits
+- Set up a frontend form to process user input (_TODO_)

 ## Folder Structure